 Preparing for your appointment

-You're likely to start by first seeing your family doctor or a general practitioner.
-However, you may then be referred to a doctor who specializes in infectious diseases.
+You're likely to start by seeing your family doctor.
+He or she might refer you to a doctor who specializes in infectious diseases.
 Depending on your symptoms and the severity of your infection, you may also see other doctors, such as a lung specialist (pulmonologist) or a heart specialist (cardiologist).

 What you can do

 Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For histoplasmosis, some basic questions to ask your doctor include: